Skip to main content

 Package Your Projects #

 Always package the tools and code libraries that you would like to share with other people.
-Packages enable people to use your code with the tools and systems that they prefer to work with, and select the version of your code that is best for them.
+Packages enable people to use your code with the operating systems and tools that they prefer to work with, and also allow them to manage which version of your code they use.

-Use wheel packages for libraries.
-You can also use wheel packages for development tools.
+You can also use wheel packages to share development tools.
 If you publish your Python application as a wheel, other developers can run it with uv or pipx.
-Remember that all wheel packages require an existing installation of Python.
+All wheel packages require an existing installation of Python.

-In most cases, you should package an application in a format that enables you to include your code, the dependencies and a copy of the required version of Python.
+Avoid using wheel packages for other cases.
+Instead, package your Python applications in a format that enables you to include a copy of the required version of Python as well as your code and the dependencies.
 This ensures that your code runs with the expected version of Python, and has the correct version of each dependency.

 Language Syntax #